 Withdrawing students who have received financial aid are required to return a portion of their aid to those sources that assisted in enrollment.
 For federal aid, a calculation is made of "earned" and "unearned" aid based on the days of attendance.
 Unearned aid is returned first to loans (in this order: unsubsidized, subsidized, Perkins, PLUS).
-For details, inquire at the financial aid office.
+For details, inquire at the financial aid office or visit the financial aid website (www.sckans.edu/finaid).